-Kavanaugh accuser Julie Swetnick has a restraining order against her from an ex-boyfriend.
+An ex-boyfriend of Kavanaugh accuser Julie Swetnick filed a petition for a restraining order against her in 2001.

 On 26 September 2018, Donald Trump, Jr., the son of President Donald Trump, tweeted to his 3 million-plus Twitter followers that Julie Swetnick, one of the women who has accused Supreme Court nominee Brett Kavanaugh of sexual misconduct, “has a restraining order filed against her” by an ex-boyfriend: